 The Population Council's Center for Biomedical Research (CBR) - located at New York’s Rockefeller University - is a vibrant hub of scientific investigation and product development.
 For more than 60 years, research conducted at the CBR laboratories has addressed critical questions in reproductive health and supported the development of innovative products that help protect the health and well-being of millions of people worldwide.

-The Center's researchers pioneered the field of long-acting, reversible contraception (LARCs), developing intrauterine devices (IUDs) such as ParaGard® (the copper-T IUD) and Mirena®; and implants such as Norplant® and Jadelle®; which have led to dozens of technological descendants.
+The Center's researchers pioneered the field of long-acting, reversible contraception (LARCs), developing intrauterine devices (IUDs) such as ParaGard® (the copper-T IUD) and Mirena®; implants such as Norplant® and Jadelle®; and most recently a contraceptive vaginal system known as the Annovera® ring; which have led to dozens of technological descendants.
 Today, more than 170 million people worldwide are using contraceptive technologies developed at CBR or based on CBR’s technologies.

 Despite significant progress in improving sexual and reproductive health, significant challenges remain: